 Did you know?

 Driving while fatigued is similar to driving under the influence.
-In both cases, you will be less vigilant and have slower reflexes.
-One study shows that fatigue due to being awake for 17 to 19 consecutive hours is equal to a blood alcohol level of 50 mg/100 ml (0.05) in how it affects a person’s abilities.2
+In both cases, you are less alert and your reflexes are slower.
+One study shows that fatigue due to being awake for 17 to 19 consecutive hours is equal to a blood alcohol level of 50 mg/100 ml (0.05) in terms of how it affects one’s abilities.

 Now you know the importance of not taking the wheel when you feel fatigue setting in.
 It’s better to leave later and be well rested.